lafusew/gokeep/README.md

 Currently the sqlite db isn't protected at all.
 I'm just AES encrypting right before SQL Insert and decrypting right after SQL Select.

 As it will be local only, I really don't know the required security level and good pratices for this kind of local application, if you do please create an issue and tell me. 🙏

+I know that nobody reads this readme but I do have fun writing/editing it.